-Under Arowana’s ownership, Thermoscan has been scaled up, but not without suffering growing-pains inflection points along the way, and a succession of failed general managers.
-However, through Arowana University, our in-house leadership training and development programme, the stepping stones were provided that helped Kelly Alcorn, a part-time bookkeeper at Thermoscan, to grow in her ability to become Thermoscan’s General Manager, in 2015.
+Under Arowana’s ownership, Thermoscan has been scaled up, but not without suffering growing-pains inflection points along the way, including a number of leadership issues (including an attempted mutiny).
+However, through Arowana University, our in-house leadership training and development programme, the stepping stones were provided that helped Kelly Alcorn, who started as a part-time bookkeeper at Thermoscan, to grow in her ability to become Thermoscan’s General Manager, in 2015.
 Kelly has been a strong proponent of Rockefeller Habits and Scaling Up which has delivered results for Thermoscan year after year.

 Through Kelly’s hard work and commitment, Thermoscan has made clear leaps forward, from measures to improve corporate morale, to allowing technicians to operate more effectively through an interactive database-driven system, to the digitisation of paper-based working processes.
 With hundreds of sites inspected annually by field technicians, the transformation of Thermoscan from a 30-year-old paper-based business has been crucial for improving productivity and the customer experience.
 Thermoscan today prides itself in being able to provide a report to its customers within 24 hours of completing a scan.